본문 바로가기

 Close

-The Hyundai Motor labor union has argued that the introduction of Boston Dynamics' humanoid robot 'Atlas' could cause a shock to employment in production sites, declaring, "Not a single unit can be brought in without labor-management agreement."
+The Hyundai Motor labor union has raised concerns over the deployment of Boston Dynamics’ humanoid robot ‘Atlas’ at production sites, warning that its introduction could cause a shock to employment.
+The union insisted, “Not a single unit can be brought in without labor-management agreement.”

-Analysts say that labor-management conflict is becoming a reality as Hyundai Motor Group plans to deploy Atlas in major production processes, starting with the dedicated electric vehicle plant, Metaplant America (HMGMA), in the United States in 2028.
+There is growing analysis that labor-management conflict is becoming a reality over Hyundai Motor Group’s plan to introduce Atlas into key production processes, starting with the dedicated electric vehicle plant Metaplant America (HMGMA) in the United States in 2028.

-On the 22nd, the Hyundai Motor Branch of the Korean Metal Workers' Union issued a statement, saying, "No matter the circumstances, the introduction of Atlas to the field is unwelcome from the workers' perspective," reiterating their position.
+The Hyundai Motor branch of the Korean Metal Workers’ Union issued a statement on January 22, declaring, “No matter the circumstances, the deployment of Atlas is unwelcome from the workers’ perspective.”

-The union further emphasized, "Hiring three workers with an annual salary of 100 million won each costs 300 million won in labor expenses, but with robots, only maintenance costs are incurred after the initial purchase, providing capitalists with a reason to maximize profits.
-Without labor-management agreement, not a single robot can be brought into the workplace."
-Regarding Hyundai Motor's recent rise to third place in domestic market capitalization as it is being re-evaluated as a 'physical AI' company thanks to Atlas, the union commented, "We don't know whether to laugh or cry."
+The union further emphasized, “If you employ three workers with an annual salary of 100 million won each, the labor cost is 300 million won, but with robots, only maintenance costs are incurred after the initial purchase, which serves as a convenient justification for capitalists seeking to maximize profit.
+Without labor-management agreement, not a single robot can enter the workplace.”
+Regarding Hyundai Motor’s recent rise to the third-largest market capitalization in Korea, attributed to its revaluation as a ‘physical AI’ company thanks to Atlas, the union commented, “We don’t know whether to laugh or cry.”

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.